Vespidian/Inventory-Template/README.md

 # Inventory-Template
-A template for a game inventory fully customize-able, you can add as many items as per your game.
+A template for a game inventory, fully customize-able.
+You can add as many items as needed per your game.